 WordPress is a website creation platform with around 20% of all of the world’s websites created on it.
 Currently, it’s 74.6 million websites.
-Yes, even the big and well-known companies choose WordPress as the base of their website.
+Yes, even the big and well-known companies choose WordPress as the base of their site.

 On WordPress, you can design your website, add blog posts, create an online store, even build subscription services and forums.